jackfranklin/so-fetch/README.md

 `so-fetch` has some slightly different behaviours to the native `fetch` API:

 - It assumes JSON responses, so it calls `.json()` on the response for you.
 If you are not regularly using JSON, `so-fetch` is not for you.
+- Any request made with `so-fetch` returns a `SoFetchResponse`, rather than a `Response` object.
+It has all the same properties, so you shouldn't notice any difference, but it also adds two more: `.data` and `.isError`.
-- Although it parses the response as JSON, it resolves with the full `Response` object.
-To access the body you should call the `.data` key:
+- Although your request is parsed as JSON, `so-fetch` gives you the full response back, with its headers, status, and so on.
+On a `SoFetchResponse` you can access the parsed response through the `.data` property:

     ```js
     import fetch from 'so-fetch-js'